 The YSRCCYP covers the Yorkshire and Humber SHA which has a total population of 5 million people.
 Spanning an area of 15,000 square kilometres the Yorkshire and Humber SHA comprises a range of urban and rural communities with a significant ethnic minority population resident in parts of West Yorkshire

-The Candlelighters Trust has extended funding for the YSRCCYP, enabling data collection and epidemiological research to continue until August 2020.
-More recently additional funding has been provided by the Laura Crane Youth Cancer Trust.
+The Candlelighters Trust has extended funding for the YSRCCYP, enabling data collection and epidemiological research to continue until November 2021.

 As the YSRCCYP collects personal data, it has very strict data protections.
 Visit the Documentation section for more information on how we use and protect your data, and the right of individuals and family members to opt-out of data collection.